Deebo Samuel: Washington Commanders

 On March 12, 2025, Samuel was traded to the Washington Commanders for a fifth-round selection in the 2025 NFL draft.
 A week later, the team guaranteed his $17 million base salary for 2024 and included an additional $3 million in incentives.
 Samuel started his season with a win against the New York Giants in Week 1, a game where his only rushing attempt led to a 19-yard touchdown.
 He scored another touchdown the following week, though Washington lost 18–27 against the Green Bay Packers.
 In Week 4, an injury-affected Washington team lost against the Atlanta Falcons, though Samuel was his team's top receiver and scored a touchdown after a pass by backup quarterback Marcus Mariota.
 Washington beat the Los Angeles Chargers in Week 5 with the returning Jayden Daniels, as Samuel completed the scoring with a late receiving touchdown.
+Samuel finished the 2025 season with 72 receptions for 727 yards and five receiving touchdowns to go with a rushing touchdown.

+San Francisco 49ers (second stint)

+On August 1, 2026, Samuel signed a one-year, $7 million contract with the San Francisco 49ers.